KidkArolis/jetpack/README.md

   <img src="https://user-images.githubusercontent.com/324440/36952908-871e050c-200d-11e8-83eb-12d29fef261f.jpg" alt="jetpack" title="jetpack">
 </h1>

-<h5 align="center">Start building browser apps with zero config</h5>
+<h5 align="center">A more convenient webpack dev server</h5>
 <br />

-Rapidly **start**, **develop**, **build** and **release** production ready apps.
-Jetpack makes running browser JavaScript as easy as running `node script.js`.
-Jetpack wraps webpack and nodemon to give you the quickest development workflow.
+Jetpack wraps webpack to make running browser JavaScript as easy as running `node script.js`.

 Use `jetpack` to:

-* run a bit of JavaScript in the browser
+* quickly run any bit of JavaScript in the browser
-* build production ready client only apps
-* build production ready client/server apps
+* build production ready web apps

 Why use `jetpack`?
 To avoid rolling your own custom webpack config or copy pasting it from another project.
-Jetpack has a good set of defaults that should get you off the ground immediately.
+Jetpack has a good set of defaults that should get you off the ground quickly.
 And with the universal `jetpack/handle` middleware you don't have to worry about wiring up webpack dev middleware or dev server - everything _just works_.

 ## Features

-* **close to the metal** - no framework here, what you write is what you get
-* **sensible** yet configurable webpack defaults
+* **sensible** webpack defaults
-* **es6+ compiled** with @babel/preset-env without any need for `.bablerc`
+* **es6+ compiled** with `@babel/preset-env` without any need for `.babelrc`
-* **jsx compiled** to `React.createElement` or `h` depending on what's installed
+* **jsx compiled** to `React.createElement` or `h` depending on what npm packages are installed
-* **css** compiled with postcss-preset-env
+* **css** compiled with `postcss-preset-env`
-* **css modules** for files named `*.module.css`
 * **hot reloading** built in
 * **automatic chunk splitting** in production bundles
-* **nodemon** for server code reloading
-* **server code** is completely optional
-* **express wrapper** built in `jetpack/server` for rapid prototyping
 * **use any server framework** and seamlessly handle webpack assets in dev and production with `jetpack/handle`

-## Architecture

-Jetpack brings together a common pattern into a single command.
-It streamlines the dev and production flows for JavaScript projects.

-**Develop browser packages**.
-Compiles the specified file and all it's dependencies and serves it up using the dev server.

-    $ jetpack ./some/module.js

-**Develop browser packages**.
-Compiles the specified file and all it's dependencies and serves it up using the dev server.

-    $ jetpack ./some/module.js

-## Reasoning

-One way to think about `jetpack` is as a better `webpack-dev-server`.
-Jetpack useful for both `dev` and `production` and requires no configuration to get you started.

-Node is very cool in it's flexibility and very large ecosystem of approaches and libraries.
-But whenever someone new to node asked me - "how do you build a web app?", I sigh.
-Even as an experienced JavaScripter I get frustrated when starting new projects, since it's not very clear how to best arrange `webpack-dev-server`/`webpack-dev-middleware`/`express` server such that it's both convenient to develop and easy to deploy.

-The 2 goals of `jetpack` are:

-* Enable anyone to run any client side bit of code in the browser immediately with `jetpack script.js` the way you'd run a server side script with `node script.js`.
-* Enable anyone to build a web app that has client side code and server side bits (which are so often useful) without having to learn or remember anything about best practises of setting up JS projects.

-I built `jetpack`, because I think there's a gap in the ecosystem for a sensible default web app project setup.
+* **close to the metal** - unlike create-react-app, next.js or gatsby – there's no framework here

 ## Usage

 Install globally:

-    npm install -g jetpack
+    $ npm install -g jetpack

-In your project with `package.json` or `index.js`, start your app on `http://localhost:3000`:
+In your project with `package.json` or `index.js`, start your app on `http://localhost:3030`:

-    jetpack
+    $ jetpack

 Alternatively, point `jetpack` to any js file on your machine:

-    jetpack ~/Desktop/magic.js
+    $ jetpack ~/Desktop/magic.js

 To build the app for production to `dist` directory:

-    jetpack build
+    $ jetpack build

 To serve the app in production after it's been built, run:

-    jetpack start
+    $ jetpack serve

 If you've reached a point where you want to switch away from using jetpack and jump into raw webpack (*coming soon*):

-    jetpack unstrap
+    $ jetpack unstrap

 ## Configuration